 Total health and wellness isn’t just about your own body.
 It includes the state of the environment and community of people around you.
 Each quarter throughout the year I will select a local organization that is need of in-kind donations.
 I will update this page and post a list of the items that are needed here.
 When you bring in an item from their list to donate, I will give you $10 off of your treatment (60 and 90 minute acupuncture appointments only).
 It’s a win-win situation for all!

-Big Sister Boston supports positive mentoring relationships between women and girls.
+Fall 2017 - Big Sister Association of Greater Boston supports positive mentoring relationships between women and girls.
 Each year they offer extra support to their Little Sisters and their families during the holiday season by partnering with organizations to provide gifts during the month of December.
-Their families include girls and boys of all ages (babies through teenagers).
-They especially appreciate toys, books, and games that offer positive messages about girls and honor diverse backgrounds and capabilities.
-I will offer a $10 discount off of your 60 or 90 minute fee if you bring in any of the following items by Wednesday December 6th.
+We donated 16 gifts and provided gifts for one adopted family.

 Summer 2017 - Cradle to Crayons provides children from birth through age 12, living in homeless or low-income situations, with the essential items they need to thrive – at home, at school and at play.
 They supply these items free of charge by engaging and connecting communities that have with communities that need.
 We donated one bag toiletries and art supplies.

 Winter - Spring 2017 - More Than Words is a nonprofit social enterprise that empowers youth who are in the foster care system, court involved, homeless, or out of school to take charge of their lives by taking charge of a business.
 We donated 8 full bags of books, DVDs, CDs, and video games.